onlinenett/web-hosting-companies/README.md

-* Updated List of Web Hosting Companies:
+# Updated List of Web Hosting Companies:
+List of web hosting companies that provide awesome shared hosting, cloud hosting, VPS, dedicated server hosting and other web hosting services such as managed wordpress, php, app hosting, etc.

 * The-Online.com AS12876 ONLINE SAS, AS26496 GODAADY, AS16509 AMAZON AWS
 * serveroffer.net
 * virmach.com